Phoebezuo/Phoebezuo.github.io/_posts/2020-10-18-Magma-Summary.md

 # Vigenere Cipher

-The ith letter of the message is enciphered with the jth translation cipher and n-letter word as key, where $j \equiv i \mod n$.
+The ith letter of the message is enciphered with the jth translation cipher and n-letter word as key, where $$j \equiv i \mod n$$.

 ## Setup